 It makes the place look moody and brooding, with the long clouds creeping further and further down the mountain sides!

-Self-driving in New Zealand is definitely the best way to see the country.
-It’s only by driving that you get to appreciate the beauty that’s all over New Zealand.
+The best way to get around New Zealand is undoubtedly by car.
+It’s only by driving, you get to appreciate the beauty that’s all over New Zealand.

 Staying confined to the cities and resort towns doesn’t present you with the full picture.
 You could also miss out on some rather unusual places to visit in New Zealand as well!

-My advice would be to do your New Zealand road trips in a group and not part of a tour group such as Kiwi Experience.
+My advice would be to do any New Zealand road trip in a group and not part of a tour group such as Kiwi Experience.
 This way you can stop where you want, see what you want and you’re not tied to someone else’s schedule!

-If you’re working in New Zealand then a road trip is a great way to let off steam and see the country.
-I did this whenever I had a long weekend, seeing somewhere other than Christchurch was great!
+If you’re working in New Zealand, a road trip is a great way to let off steam and see the country.
+I did this whenever I had a long weekend, seeing somewhere other than Christchurch was a relief!